hardenedlinux/harbian-qa/syzkaller/design_implementation_intro.md

 Syzkaller is the state-of-the-art kernel fuzzer.
 It's effective because of its powerful syscalls descript and resource rules.
 Particularly, after resource centric was introducted to syzkaller, it can efficiently generate testcases with a complex context.
 It is the best choice if you want to fuzz your kernel.

-While syzkaller can do targeted fuzz only by constraining syscalls, we can observe that it's no so efficient if you don't want to fuzz the entir kernel, for example, fuzz a subsystem or several functions.
+While syzkaller can do targeted fuzz only by constraining syscalls, we can observe that it's no so efficient if you don't want to fuzz the entir kernel, for example, fuzzing a subsystem or several kernel functions.
 So, We improve syzkaller by introducing coverage filter and kernel state resource, to do targeted fuzz.
 Coverage filter avoids syzkaller pay too much attention to exploring uninteresting code.
-Kernel state resource evaluates if the testcase potentially helps to explore target.
+Kernel state resource evaluates if a testcase potentially helps to explore target.
 Both of them help syzkaller to fuzz the targeted code deeply and efficiently.
 Moreover, some syscalls which are not written for the target, can help to explore targeted code also.
 But if you don't do coverage filter, target can hardly benefit from them.

 ## 2. Feature of customized syzkaller